ianderrington/genai/docs/Understanding/architectures/rl_feedback.md

 TODO: Expand this based on [Proximal Policy Optimization Algorithms](https://arxiv.org/pdf/1707.06347.pdf)

-## Reward Model
+## Reward Models

-A reward model is used to approximate the evaluation quality, or reward, that a labeler (a person) might assign to an example output.
+A reward model is used to approximate the  quality, or reward, that a labeler (a person) might assign to an example output.

 While multiple examples may be ranked and used simultaneously, the reward model may be trained by considering only a winning and a losing example.
 The reward models will produce a $S_w$ $S_l$ for winning and losing examples.